Lord-Of-WuTang/skye/README.md

 # Flight Delay Analyzer ✈️

-A very simple script to analyze and predict flight delays.
+A simple script to analyze and predict flight delays.

 ## Quick Start